 You could also use the stevia and erythritol-based brand Pyure if you prefer to use a stevia-based sweetener.

-Due note, that if this is your pick make sure you reduce the amount called for in the recipe by half since its a much sweeter option.
+Note that if this is your pick, make sure you reduce the amount called for in the recipe by half since it’s a much sweeter option.

-I added a light dusting of Lakanto’s powdered sugar to the surface of the bread that is totally optional but makes for a lovely presentation.
+I added a light dusting of Lakanto’s powdered sugar to the surface of the bread, which is totally optional but makes for a lovely presentation.

 Also, check out our Amazon Store for our recommendations.
 You might be surprised by how many great keto options are at your disposal.

 Grab Our Books!

 I pray these keto cookbooks will help make keto a delicious breeze for you.

 Join Our Jesus And Keto Movement

 Looking for an online support system to help you stay the course on keto?
 As a family, we came to the keto diet looking at it from a Christian perspective.
 As believers, we live our lives supported by God’s grace.